-Whilst-use evaluation: It consists of an analysis of subjective data by the teacher, in which he/she observes how the classroom interacts with the textbook/material.
+Whilst-use evaluation.
+It consists of an analysis of subjective data by the teacher, in which he/she observes how the classroom interacts with the textbook/material.
 It also involves keeping a record of those moments in which supplementary materials, adaptations, or eliminations had to be applied to the course book.